 The Other Shoe Drops

 I returned the jacket.
 Luckily, I had some perfectly good wardrobe choices in my closet, and the presentation was successful and enjoyable, even without new clothes.
-But although the retailer emails me at least a couple of times a day, I’d be surprised if I’ll want to do business with that outfit again.
-It would have to be an extraordinary deal and I would need plenty of extra time to get the purchase into wearable shape.
+But although the retailer emails me at least a couple of times a day, I won’t want to do business with that outfit again — too risky!

 Sadly, given my lack of confidence in them, they wouldn’t know how to win me back even if they cared enough to do it.